iamakanshab/ml-compiler-build-dashboards/demo/src/backend/README.md

 `-m`: the max number of workflows to scrape.
 You might want to set this for larger repositories

-`-i`: Initialize. use this if you want to reset the `.db`.
+`-pwd`: The password to the Azure Database

 The full command should look like this
 ```
-python local-database.py -db /home/user/dashboard-test/ml-compiler-build-dashboards/demo/iree-repo.db -r "iree-org/iree" -k "ghp_putyourkeyhere"
+python local-database.py -r "iree-org/iree" -k "your key here" -m 1000 -pwd password
 ```

 ##Step 2: Listener

 To run the listener, you need the same arguments as above, except there is an optional `-p` port argument. if no port is given, it will use `5000`.
-There is also ni optional `-i` or `-m` flags
+There is also no optional `-m` flag

 Make sure that that port is exposed, and that the url it is exposed on is in a webhook in the repository you are monitering, otherwise it will not recieve live updates

 The full command should look like this:
 ```
-python listener.py -db /home/user/dashboard-test/ml-compiler-build-dashboards/demo/iree-repo.db -r "iree-org/iree" -k "ghp_putyourkeyhere" -p 5000
+python listener.py -r "iree-org/iree" -k "ghp_putyourkeyhere" -p 5000 -pwd password
 ```
-## Step 3: Using the backend

-The listener will constantly update the `.db` file provided.  to get data for visualizations or analysis, use the `sqlite3` package and query the `.db` file.

 # Maintenance